-Counting on U is a workplace mental health intervention program being conducted across Australia which aims to provide training to business advisors to better support the mental health needs of small-to-medium (SME) business owners.
+Counting on U is an Australian-wide, workplace mental health, and relationship-building intervention, that aims to provide training to business advisors to better support the needs of small-to-medium (SME) business owners.

-Mental illness is the single biggest cause of disability in Australia and small business owners are a large and vulnerable population that are often difficult to reach through traditional health intervention approaches.
-A recent study commissioned by the Federal Department of Industry, Science, Energy and Resources reports that nearly one in three SME owners had identified that they had a diagnosis in the past 12 months of experiencing stress, depression, or anxiety.
-The COVID-19 pandemic has made the provision of support to this group particularly important as many small business owners may be experiencing a heightened state of distress.
+Mental illness is the single biggest cause of disability in Australia and SME owners are a vulnerable population that is often difficult to reach through traditional health services.
+A recent study commissioned by the Federal Department of Industry, Science, Energy, and Resources, reports that nearly 1 in 3 SME owners had experienced stress, depression, or anxiety in the past 12 months.

-In response to these needs, it has been identified that business advisors (e.g. accountants, bookkeepers, auditors, tax advisors, financial planners, insolvency experts and other business finance professionals) are in a unique position to provide support to small business owners.
+In response to these concerns, it has been identified that business advisors (e.g. accountants, bookkeepers, financial planners, and insolvency experts) are in a unique position to provide mental health support to SMEs.

-Deakin University, along with our partner organisations, is therefore giving business advisors the opportunity to enrol in a course, which integrates mental health first aid training with a relationship-centred, business mentoring approach to supporting the business and mental health-related needs of SME owners.
-Normally costing between $287 to $337 plus GST, this structured learning course will be free to eligible participants.
+Deakin University, along with our partner organisations, is therefore offering business advisors the opportunity to enrol in a course, that integrates mental health first aid with relationship-building training.
+Normally costing up to $337 plus GST, this course will be free to eligible participants.